 Store in this awesome airtight cake tote container in the refrigerator.
 It will keep fresh for up to 3 days in the fridge.
 You can also freeze the cake.
 Wrap it in plastic wrap, then place it in a large zipper bag.

-You may also love this simple Gluten Free Sponge Cake recipe!
+You may also love this simple Gluten-Free Sponge Cake or this yummy Gluten-Free Coffee Cake recipe!

 This is a good question.
 I always refrigerate my cakes.
 Gluten free baked goods spoil a lot faster than their gluten counterparts.
 To prevent spoiling, store in the fridge.